 For the most part, we prefer running in road footwear with higher responsiveness.
-But the stiff soles of responsive models like the Altra Torin 2.5 do a lot of the work for your feet, ankles, and lower legs that other highly cushioned models don't.
+But the thick soles of responsive models like the HOKA ONE ONE Arahi do a lot of the work for your feet, ankles, and lower legs that other highly cushioned models don't.
 This type is on the opposite end of the spectrum from a minimalist or barefoot model, and we believe can create weaknesses in those areas if used for too long.
 How long we can't say, and it depends on the individual.
 If you're looking to improve your lower leg and foot strength, then a model with less responsiveness is likely ideal for you.

-We rate the Altra Torin 2.5 as the most responsive in the group, while the responsive feedback from landing to push-off in the Brooks Ghost 9 as well as the Saucony Kinvara 8 is well beyond what we feel from any of the other road running shoes we tested.
-From our first stride to the last, the Torin 2.5 provided us with solid propulsive assistance.
-This propulsive feel has to do with the EVA midsole with its A-Bound Top Layer and InnerFlex™ technology to give the shoe high responsiveness.
+We rate the HOKA ONE ONE Arahi as the most responsive in the group, though two other stability models, the New Balance 1540v2 and Saucony Hurricane ISO 3, also do quite well.
+Notably, the responsive feedback from landing to push-off in the On Cloud and Adidas Adizero Boston 6 is beyond what we feel from any of the other lightweight racing flats we tested.
+From our first stride to the last, the Arahi provided us with solid, propulsive assistance.
+This propulsive feel has to do with the firmer EVA midsole and J-Frame guidance structure that give this shoe its high responsiveness.

-Even though we get this efficient roll and pop feeling while running in the Altra Torin 2.5, it isn't the fastest shoe in the group given its wideness and bulk, especially compared to the racing flats.
-At 20.6 ounces a pair, though, it's a good deal lighter than the Brooks Ghost 9 at 23.4 ounces a pair.
+Even though we get that efficient roll and pop feeling while running in the HOKA Arahi, it isn't the fastest shoe in the group given its wideness and bulk, especially compared to the racing flats.
+At 21.7 ounces a pair, though, it's a good deal lighter than the Saucony Hurricane ISO 3 at 25.0 ounces a pair.

 To the majority of runners testing out new shoes, landing comfort is the most important factor.
 To decide which design has the best landing comfort, we take into account comfort while running from the first mile through the last (at least six miles at a time).
 Out-of-box comfort is always nice, but it's not a deciding factor for the best landing comfort.
-It's never fun finding out halfway through an hour-long run that the shoes that were so comfy when you ran from one side of the shoe store to the other are now the most ridiculously regrettable things you've ever put on your feet and don't remember why you even run anymore.
+It's never fun finding out halfway through an hour-long run that the shoes that were so comfy when you ran from one side of the shoe store to the other are now the most ridiculously regrettable things you've ever put on your feet, leaving you not remembering why you even run anymore.
 No one wants that.

-Unsurprisingly, a design with more cushioning typically scores higher in landing comfort.
+Unsurprisingly, a design with more cushioning like the Brooks Ghost 10 typically scores higher in landing comfort.
 The usual formula for the best landing comfort is a balanced design that is not too cushy and not too firm.
 You need balanced cushioning to find consistent comfort.
-We find this with the Saucony Kinvara 8, which scored near the top of our measure.
-We consider the Kinvara 8 to be a maximalist shoe because of its thick, firm EVA foam cushioning with only 4mm of drop between the heel and toe.
-The thick stack make the landing very comfortable, but the foam is also somewhat rigid, so the foot does not sink into each step which would be a little more comfortable for the joints, but might sacrifice some transfer and responsiveness.
+We find this with the Nike Pegasus 34, which scored near the top of our measure.
+Its secret is that it embeds Zoom Air units in the forefoot and heel of its stiff, but cushy Duralon blown rubber midsole.

 When we finished our first run using the Brooks PureFlow 6 we knew it would be hard for another model to top its landing comfort.
-Indeed, we feel the Brooks PureFlow 6 is the most comfortable, fast, and well-balanced road shoe we tested, which is why the Brooks PureFlow 6 comes away with our Editors' Choice Award and earns the highest rating in landing comfort.
-It lands just a bit ahead of its more rigid cousin, the Brooks Ghost 9 (as we said, Brooks makes great soles).
+Indeed, we feel the Brooks PureFlow 6 is the most comfortable, fast, and well-balanced road shoe we tested, which is why the Brooks PureFlow 6 comes away with our Editors' Choice Award and making it into the top ranking in landing comfort.
+It lands just a bit ahead of its more rigid stability cousins, which typically need to have more cushioning and comfort.

 For the midsole cushioning, Brooks uses what they call Biomogo DNA LT - a much more biodegradable DNA which responds to and conforms to everyone's feet independently, depending on their landing pattern.
 When the Biomogo DNA LT cushioning receives pressure from your foot during landing, it spreads through the midsole in reaction to the pressure.